|Guide||♦||23 Triplogs||0 Topics|

 This trail, which borders but does not enter the Woodchute Wilderness, was originally built many years ago with a bulldozer.
-The purpose was to build and gain access to the water tanks in Martin Canyon.
+The purpose was to develop and gain access to the water tanks in Martin Canyon.
 These include Rick Tank, Martin Canyon Tank, Turkey Tank, and Hickey Tank.
 This old road now serves as part of the Forest trail network.

 Motor vehicles less than 40" wide are permitted.